Restaurant Training 101

 A test on the Menu Guide should follow their review.
 I would recommend breaking up the test into multiple daily quizzes so you don't overwhelm the new addition to your team.
 A lot of clients ask "How many days should I allot for this?" and the answer is always the same "As long as it takes.".

-Once the Food (and Beverage) Guides have been studied and tests passed, the new FOH employee should then taste most, if not all, of the menu and the BOH employee should prep AND cook (or shadow the position complementing theirs) all the food that they are responsible for and then sell it back to the MOD upon finishing it.
+Once the Food (and Beverage) Guides have been studied and tests passed, the new FOH employee should then taste most, if not all, of the menu and the BOH employee should as well.

-These tastings can easily be done concurrently with review and testings of a "Steps of Service & Sidework Guide" for FOH and a "Set-Up, Service, Break Down & Clean Guide" for BOH.
-After completing their respective "shift operations tests" The employee should be ready for shadowing...just be sure to have at least 2 of each daypart (Opens, Closes and Mids) so that the trainee can see how different partners: do set-up / opening sidework, do closing sidework, handle a rush, transfer a section, etc...
+Tastings can easily be done (by both FOH AND BOH trainees) concurrently with review and testings of a "Steps of Service & Sidework Guide" for FOH and a "Set-Up, Service, Break Down & Clean Guide" for BOH.
+After, and ONLY after, completing their respective "shift operations tests", each prospective employee should be ready for shadowing...just be sure to have at least 2 of each daypart (Opens, Closes and Mids) so that the trainee can see how different partners: do set-up / opening sidework, do closing sidework, handle a rush, transfer a section, etc...

 Taking 2 weeks might seem like a lot of time - especially for someone who is short handed and needs to staff a restaurant yesterday... but not investing at least that much time tells the new employee from Day 1 - that your restaurant, their job and they themselves aren't that important and worth investing time and resources into.